ndriqimlahu/moonlight-tizen/README.md

 	 tizen install -n Moonlight.wgt -t YOUR_DEVICE_ID
 	 ```
  	> Note: Replace `YOUR_DEVICE_ID` with `Device ID` of your TV.

- 	> Note: At the end of installation logs you will see `Tizen application is successfully installed`.
 	- Next, enter the following command to exit the container:
 	 ```
 	 exit
 	 ```
- 	> Note: Moonlight app should now appear on your `Recent Apps` or similar page on your "Samsung Smart TV".
+ 	> Note: Moonlight should now be available under `Recent Apps` on your "Samsung Smart TV".
 7. Finally, in `Windows PowerShell`, enter the following command to remove the "Docker" image, as it is no longer needed:
 	 ```
 	 docker image rm ghcr.io/ndriqimlahu/moonlight-tizen:master
 	 ```
  	> Note: At the end you can enter the `exit` command to close the `Windows PowerShell` window.
 8. (Optional) Disable the `Developer mode` on your "Samsung Smart TV":
-	- Go to the `Apps` panel.
-	- Press `12345` on the remote and a dialog should popup.
+	- Go to the `Apps` panel and press `12345` on the remote, then a dialog should popup.
 	- Set `Developer mode` to `Off` and then click the `OK` button to close the dialog.
-	- Restart the TV by holding the power button for 2 seconds as instructed by the new dialog popup, then again go to the `Apps` panel.
+	- Restart the TV by holding the power button, then go to the `Apps` panel.
-	- Depending on your model, a `DEVELOP MODE` or similar message will disappear from the `Apps` panel at the top of the screen.
+	- Depending on your model, a `DEVELOP MODE` will disappear from the `Apps` panel at the top of the screen.
-9. You can now launch Moonlight on your TV and then pair it with the host computer.
-Also, make sure to adjust the settings and enjoy the streaming experience.

 ### Building the Docker image from source (*Only for developers*)